 The two-way voice feature allows the pros at the monitoring station to reach you directly through the hub if you don’t have your phone.
 If there’s an intrusion, a fire, or a window breaks, a Link Interactive professional can contact whoever’s home to check on your family.

 Link Interactive Tech and Equipment

 Link Interactive has a wide selection of security and smart home products to make your home safer and easier to use.
 As you shop for a plan, you can browse door sensors, fire alarms, security cameras, and more.

-When you choose between the Standard, Gold, or Elite plan, you can choose from a long list of security, life safety, and home automation equipment.
+When you choose between the Standard, Gold, or Elite plans, you can pick from a long list of security, life safety, and home automation equipment.
 Each plan has more equipment than the next, and the HD cameras are available only under the Elite plan.
 But you won’t be left out in the lower-tier plans—even the Standard plan gives you the option for automated deadbolts you can lock and unlock with your phone.

 This à la carte approach allows you to design your security system based on your priorities.
 Want to see your kids get home after school?
 Opt for the Elite plan and watch them come home in 1080p HD.
 More worried about a CO leak in the middle of the night?
 Go for fire, smoke, or CO detectors.
 No matter what you want to monitor, you’ll get alerts to your phone through the Link Interactive app.

 If threats like fires, floods, or carbon monoxide are your biggest concern, Link Interactive has seven life safety devices available on any plan.
 There are 3-in-1 smoke, heat, and freeze detectors that can sense any sharp spike or drop in temperature, and you could also buy standalone detectors that watch for smoke, heat, carbon monoxide, and water.